THE CYCLE OF THE VINE

 - Cup

-2- WAKE UP IN SPRING: CRYING (MARCH-MAY)
+2- AWAKENING IN SPRING: CRYING (MARCH-MAY)

 3- FLOWERING (JUNE)